I Want Children, They Don't: Can The Relationship Work?

 Tell them how they can understand and at a time and location where they can have the opportunity to discuss it with you freely.

 Start by choosing where and when to tell them you don't want kids.
-Choose a quiet place where you both can talk privately and at your leisure.
-That means don't spring this news on them in the car or at a crowded restaurant.
+That means not springing this news on them in the car or at a crowded restaurant.
 Please don't bring it up with you're in the middle of doing something.
 Take a special moment to express your thoughts and feelings about not wanting kids.

 Now, consider what you mean when you say you don't want kids.
-Do you mean you don't want them right now, or not ever?
-Do you mean you don't want to have babies or don't want kids at all?
+Do you mean you do not want them right now, or you do not want them ever?
+Do you mean you don't want to have babies or don't want to raise kids at any age?
 And, do you want kids, but just not with them?
-Lastly, think about whether you would be willing to compromise.
-Being clear within yourself will help you make your position more understandable.
+Lastly, think about whether or what you would be willing to compromise.
+Feeling clear within yourself can help you make your position more understandable.

 While you are at it, tell them how you feel about your relationship with them.
 If you want to stay with them and have a happy life together without children, let them know.
 Also, be prepared for them to ask you why.
 If you don't know exactly, that's okay, too.
 Just tell them that.
 Be open with them and let them know whether this is a negotiable subject or a firm decision.

-If you are sure you don't want children – now, in the future, or with someone else – you must let them know how you feel as early in the relationship as possible.
-Otherwise, you will have problems throughout your relationship.
-Then, even if you grow old together, you will always have this tension surrounding the fact that they wanted to have children, you didn't, and you never came to a healthy understanding about it with each other.
+If you are confident that you don't want children – now, in the future, or with someone else – you must let them know how you feel as early in the relationship as possible.
+Otherwise, you may have problems throughout your relationship.
+Then, even if you grow old together, you might always have this tension surrounding the fact that they wanted to have children, you didn't, and you never came to a healthy understanding about it with each other.

 Unspoiling a child takes some patience and perseverance.
 Start by having a conversation with your partner to make a plan.
-Here's what you should include:
+Here is what you can discuss:

 Once you have your plan laid out, talk with your child.
 Speak on a level that is appropriate for their age.
 Let them know that things will be different because you love them and want them to grow up healthy, happy, and prepared to be successful once they are on their own.
 Then, follow your plan consistently.